civican/legisinfo/44-1/bills/C-22/bill_text.md

     generally, for carrying out the purposes and provisions of this Act.

-  **(1.1)** In making regulations under paragraph (1)(c) respecting the amount of a benefit, the Governor in Council must take into consideration the Official Poverty Line as defined in section 2 of the `Poverty Reduction Act`.
+  **(1.1)** In making regulations under paragraph (1)(c) respecting the amount of a benefit, the Governor in Council must take into consideration

+    the Official Poverty Line as defined in section 2 of the `Poverty Reduction Act`;

+    the additional costs associated with living with a disability;

+    the challenges faced by those living with a disability in earning an income from work;

+    the intersectional needs of disadvantaged individuals and groups; and

+    Canada's international human rights obligations.

+  **(1.2)** Within 12 months of this Act coming into force, the Governor in Council must make regulations under paragraphs 11(1)(a) to (f), (h), (i), (k) and (n) that are necessary to enable a Canada disability benefit to be paid in accordance with this Act.

   **(2)** Regulations made under subsection (1) may distinguish among different classes of applicants and beneficiaries.